4ms/stm32mp1-baremetal/examples/audio_processor/README.md

 #### Faust

 [Faust](https://faust.grame.fr/) is "a functional programming language for sound synthesis and audio processing..."
-I've taken the Djembe physical model algorithm and converted it to run on Cortex-A7 (optimizing it by using NEON SIMD instructions).
+I'm using the Djembe physical model algorithm.

 #### lib/mdrivlib